 What is a Tsunami?

-This is simply a series of massive ocean waves, triggered by an earthquake that has occurred in the sea (or ocean).
+It is simply a series of massive ocean waves triggered by an earthquake that has occurred in the sea (or ocean).
 The displaced water then runs ashore and into the land.
-This happens when the plates underneath the Earth's surface move (focus) so that one slips under another.
+A tsunami happens when the plates underneath the Earth’s surface move (focus) so that one slips under another.

 Tsunamis may also be caused by underwater landslides or volcanic eruptions.

 The water level can rise as high as 100ft, even though it can look like only a foot or two from above.
 The water moves at incredible speed (500 miles per hour) towards land, with phenomenal destructive power.
 The speed of the water picks up as it travels.